Current Rankings and Top Bonus Offers for September 2021

 Additionally, the minimum age requirement in Tennessee is 21.
 It is important to keep in mind that operators are required to verify a bettor's age and location prior to accepting a deposit, placing a bet, or making a withdrawal.

-If Tennessee residents are looking to get started with online sports betting this February they have three options: William Hill, FanDuel, or DraftKings.
+If Tennessee residents are looking to get started with online sports betting this September they have plenty of options including Caesars, FanDuel, DraftKings, BetMGM, and TwinSpires.
 Given the steep cost of doing business in Tennessee, it is unclear if additional online books will enter the market in 2021.

 Tennesse Sees $180+ Million Handle in December - After topping $130 million wagers in November, Tennesse extended it's historic start with a $180+ million handle in December.
 These were both record high handles for the first two months with legal gambling in the US, although it seems likely Michigan will surpass TN's total for December this month.